NR-NJN/Net-AI-ML-Final/README.md

 # Data Center Container Placement Optimization

-A visual demonstration of an AI agent (Reinforcement Learning) optimizing container placement in a data center network to minimize traffic costs and handle proactive bursts.
+A visual demonstration of an RL agent optimizing container placement in a data center network to minimize traffic costs and handle proactive bursts.

 ## Prerequisites